-San Antonio is the one of the largest cities in the Texas.
+San Antonio is the one of the largest cities in Texas.
 It is a sprawling metropolis and certainly has more than its share of truck accidents.
 But also has a number of truck repair shops where maintenance issues can be anticipated and corrected before they create a disastrous truck collision.
-As mentioned, it is the semi truck driver’s responsibility to maintain his commercial vehicle as defined under the federal and truck regulations.
-If an accident occurs due to the trucker’s failure to properly maintain the tractor trailer or semi truck, both the trucking company and the driver can be found negligent and held liable.
+As mentioned, it is the semi-truck driver’s responsibility to maintain his commercial vehicle as defined under the federal and truck regulations.
+If an accident occurs due to the trucker’s failure to properly maintain the tractor-trailer or semi-truck, both the trucking company and the driver can be found negligent and held liable.
 More on this website

 Areas of maintenance for a big rig or 18-wheeler truck driver that frequently arise involve brakes, proper lubrication (grease), steering and suspension, hydraulic fluid, air pressure, and loads.
 The trucker must do a pre-trip inspection to make sure that any maintenance issues that could be detected upon a reasonable inspection will be detected before getting on the road.
 These pre-trip inspections are intended to prevent accidents, overturned trucks, and other types of vehicle malfunctions before they ever arise, and if a trucker fails to properly inspect the truck before embarking on a drive, he or she has breached a duty of care and will be held negligent.